High-Resolution Measurements with the CTAO Southern Array: The Case for Pulsar Wind Nebulae: Results

 Looking at the first column of both figures, it appears that resolving the asymmetry of \hessj\ and the features of \msh\ is possible even with H.E.S.S. at these energies given infinite observation time.
 However, looking at the second and third column of both figures shows that this would require a lot more than the already fairly generous $100\,\mathrm{h}$ of observation time assumed here.

 Even with the CTAO \emph{Prod5} IRFs, it is difficult to resolve the asymmetry of \hessj.
-For \msh, the source is clearly elongated, but making out the jet in the south-east is of the source is already difficult.
+For \msh, the source is clearly elongated, but making out the jet in the south-east of the source (see Section~\ref{sec:introduction} and~\citep{Gaensler:2001ac} for a detailed description of this feature) is already difficult.
 Still, it is a clear improvement over the capabilities of H.E.S.S..

-With the \emph{Free\-PACT} and Event type IRFs, these features become clearly visible and even the fingers of \msh\ start to appear.
+With the \emph{Free\-PACT} and Event type IRFs, these features become clearly visible and even the finger-like filaments in the north-east of \msh\ (see~\ref{sec:introduction} and~\citep{Gaensler:2001ac}) start to appear.
 This is of course no quantitatively significant statement, but illustrates the improvements and progress that improved reconstruction algorithms promise to bring to the CTAO.